Friedrich Entress: Second World War

 Entress departed to various concentration camps as an SS doctor, starting with a post at Gross-Rosen concentration camp in 1941.
 He was at the main Auschwitz camp between 11 December 1941 and 21 October 1943.
 During the last seven or eight months (March 1943 to 20 October 1943) at Auschwitz, he became camp physician at Buna-Monowitz workcamp, also part of the Auschwitz camp system.
 Subsequently, Entress in October 1943 became senior physician at Mauthausen-Gusen, where he worked until July 1944.
-Entress would participated in selections for the gas chambers.
+Entress participated in selections for the gas chambers.
 For example, on 29 August 1942 in Auschwitz, he and Josef Klehr selected 746 prisoners to be gassed under the guise of fighting a typhus epidemic.

 On the death toll among inmates at Monowitz, where IG Farben had manufacturing facilities, Entress later commented, "The turnover of inmates in Monowitz was enormous.
 The inmates were weak and malnourished.
 It should be emphasised that the performance demanded of the inmates was not in accord with their living conditions and nutrition".

 He conducted human medical experimentation at Auschwitz, along with Helmut Vetter and Eduard Wirths, where he operated in "Block 21" and was paid by the Bayer pharmaceutical subsidiary of IG Farben to test experimental drugs against typhus and tuberculosis (TB).

 Experiments included collapsing the lungs of people with TB.
 Establishing a TB ward, he perfected the technique before killing all those on the ward by injecting lethal doses of phenol directly through the chest wall and into the victims hearts, allowing up to 100 people to be killed each day.
 He became a key player in the organisation and administration of killings by phenol.
 The practice may have been used to cover up the results of experimental medical procedures, including surgery, that he and other doctors at the camp carried out despite not having surgical qualifications.
 In 1942, he gave Bayer associate Helmut Vetter approval to test TB drug Rutenol, an arsenic acid derivative.

 Josef Mengele, who had arrived at Auschwitz in May 1943, five months before Entress left for Mauthausen-Gusen, carried on TB work at Auschwitz from 1943.
 At one time, Czech doctor Karel Sperber worked under Entress.
 In July 1944, Entress returned to the Gross-Rosen camp.
 On 10 February 1945, he left the camps to serve as a surgeon for the 9th SS Panzer Division Hohenstaufen.